matthewmueller/color/Readme.md

 # color

-  super basic color tinter.
+  Extremely basic color tinting component.
 Based on an answer to the SO question: [Programmatically darken a Hex colour](http://stackoverflow.com/a/1787140/145435)

 ## Installation